YET TO BE ELECTED (If you would like to apply for this position, contact the JCR Chair)

 We are also open as a coffee bar during the day, which doubles up as a great study space.
 Come down to try our selection of Italian coffees, fruit teas and hot chocolates, at some of the best prices in Durham.
 Remember, if you need a hot drink to help you work, they’re available all day, not just during the coffee bar.

 We are proud to say that Trevs Bar is staffed entirely by Trevs students, and we believe this creates a great atmosphere and a fantastic place to spend your time.
 Both our Senior and Junior Servers are keen to chat about what we do, what we serve and pretty much everything else.
 We’re a friendly and enthusiastic lot, so come down and get to know us and the bar!

 The day to day running of the bar is the responsibility of the Sabbatical Bar Steward (the Bar Sabb), a recent Trevs graduate.
-The current Bar Sabb is Sarah Taylor, and she’s responsible for organising bar events, staff management, product ordering and pretty much everything else to do with the bar.
-If you’ve got any concerns or questions, feel free to contact her via the bar email account ([email protected]) or find her somewhere in the bar area during office hours (10:00 – 18:00 every weekday.
+The current Bar Sabb is George Scholey, and she’s responsible for organising bar events, staff management, product ordering and pretty much everything else to do with the bar.
+If you’ve got any concerns or questions, feel free to contact him via the bar email account ([email protected]) or find him somewhere in the bar area during office hours (10:00 – 18:00) every weekday.